Documentation

 • Choose what visitors should do next, such as register, view listings, or contact your team.

-• Review Customer portal settings if your logo or colors need updates.
+• Review Branding if your logo or colors need updates.

-This address is sometimes called a slug.
-A slug is the short name used at the end of the web address.
+A slug is the short name used at the end of your web address.

 Good examples: